 Figure 4: Spatial distribution of the large-scale high- and low-POM bands along the Namibian shelf (adapted from Bremner 1978).
-The Mining license area is overlaid, showing the two target areas SP-1 and SP-2.
+The mining licence area is overlaid, showing the three target areas SP-1, SP-2, and SP-3.

 Further support is provided by acoustic profiling, which defines three main regions with different sediment patterns (Brüchert et al. 2006).
 The continental slope contains soft silts forming a smooth surface with westward prograding layers, whereas the outer shelf area (>150 m) is characterised by hardground and consolidated deposits of mainly silty/sandy sediments that suggest that strong bottom currents prevent the deposition of fine material.
 These sediments are apparently reworked deposits that contain only small amounts of reactive organic material.
 At water depths of less than 150 m, high sedimentation of organic matter forms a diatom mud layer, the diatomaceous mud belt.
-This agrees with the early work by Bremner (1978), who intensively surveyed the region between 17°S and 25°S collecting >550 surficial sediment samples, and found that the outer shelf region from <200 m up to around 300-400 m is characterised by sand deposits, and sandy mud and mud is confined to the inner shelf and beyond the 1000-m isobaths (Figure 5).
+This agrees with the early work by Bremner (1978), who intensively surveyed the region between 17°S and 25°S collecting >550 surficial sediment samples, and found that the outer shelf region from >200 m down to around 300-400 m is characterised by sand deposits, and sandy mud and mud is confined to the inner shelf and beyond the 1000-m isobaths (Figure 5).

 Figure 5: Textural facies on the inner and outer shelf and the upper continental slope on the Namibian margin between 17 S and 25 S (adapted from Bremner 1978).
-The Mining license area is overlayed, showing the two target areas SP-1 and SP-2.
+The mining licence area is overlaid, showing the three target areas SP-1, SP-2, and SP-3.

-Within this regional context, the mining area and specifically the two target areas ranging in water depth from 190-230 m and 235-275 m, respectively, are located in a generally sandy environment on the outer shelf beyond the inner shelf break, and thus offshore from the diatomaceous mud belt and south of the mid-shelf high-POM belt.
+Within this regional context, the mining area and specifically the three target areas ranging in water depth from 190-230 m, 235-275 m and 235-270 m, respectively, are located in a generally sandy environment on the outer shelf beyond the inner shelf break, and thus offshore from the diatomaceous mud belt and south of the mid-shelf high-POM belt.
 Bremner (1978) recorded that this POM-rich mid-shelf belt disappears south of Sandwich Harbour (~23.5°S) where the concentration of pelletal phosphorite and mollusc shell beds reach their maximum, thus reflecting the slow rate of sedimentation in this area.
 According to the mapped POM concentrations from the Namibian continental margin (Figure 4), POM concentrations in the target areas are, when put into a regional context, likely to be relatively low with 4-7%, and nutrient concentrations are also likely to be low.
 This is probably a result of relatively strong bottom currents in this region, preventing the deposition of fine material (Monteiro et al. 2005, Inthorn et al. 2006, Brüchert et al. 2006).
 Only the southern portion of SP-2 may have slightly higher organic matter concentrations potentially exceeding 7% (Figure 4).